TangledHair/juanito-bikes-service/README.md

 # juanito-bikes-service
 A small Python-based CRUD system designed to help manage the repair workflow of a fictional bike shop called Juanito Bikes.
+This was built as a personal learning project to practice object-oriented programming, database management, and building a CLI-based admin system with role handling and core CRUD operations.

 Features
 User login with role-based access (Admin / Reception / Technician)